MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/how-to-reconcile-bank-accounts.md

 [!INCLUDE[d365fin](../../includes/d365fin_md.md)] provides the **Bank Rec.
 Worksheet**, which you can use to reconcile bank account ledger entries with bank statements.

 > [!NOTE]
-> In the North American version, you can also use the standard bank reconciliation functionality.
+> This topic describes the North American bank reconciliation functionality.
+You can also use the standard functionality.
 For more information, see [Reconcile Bank Accounts Separately](../../bank-how-reconcile-bank-accounts-separately.md).

 ## To reconcile bank accounts with bank statements